Guide to Ultralight Water Filters and Purification

 As referenced in all the descriptions above, Virginia and I have tried many of these solutions over the years, and some that aren’t listed here.
 Often I switch up based on my location/situation, but on longer trips with variable sources, I think the ideal one-two punch is to carry a Steripen Ultra and a Sawyer Squeeze Mini—along with the included cleaning syringe, a 64oz Sawyer Squeeze System bag, and a collapsible Platy 2L Bottle.
 This solution not only provides a backup form of purification, but it allows you to easily UV treat tap water (which is important in many countries).
 In addition, the two foldable bottles provide extra water storage for dry-camping or carrying on long sections without many water resupply options.
 In addition, I also carry a small supply of Katadyn Micropur tablets for emergencies.

-Miles Arbour: I used most of the MSR lineup during my hiking/paddling days, but more recently I used the Sawyer Mini on the Fool’s Loop.
+Miles Arbour: I used most of the MSR lineup during my hiking/paddling days, but more recently, I’ve been using packable squeeze filters, including the new Hydrapak filter lineup.
 I tend to stay away from the chemical stuff for regular use, but I always pack either Pristine or Aquatabs as a backup.
 I’ve also had pretty good luck with MSR Trailshot, although it seems to be slowing down as of late.

-If you have an ultralight water filter or purification system that works for you, but isn’t listed here.
-Let us know in the comments below.
+If you have an ultralight water filter or purification system that works for you but isn’t listed here, let us know in the conversation below.